Foreign relations of Tibet: Relations with the Tang dynasty

+The Tang dynasty (618–907) and the Tibetan Empire (618–842) were both powerful empires.
+Sino-Tibetan relations during the period between 618 and 842 were characterized by almost constant conflict and periodic attempts at peace-making.

-It is recorded in Tibetan tradition that after Songtsen Gampo died in A.D.
-650, the Chinese Tang dynasty attacked and captured Lhasa, however there is no record of it from Chinese sources.
+It is recorded in Tibetan tradition that after Songtsen Gampo died in 650, the Chinese Tang dynasty attacked and captured Lhasa, however there is no record of it from Chinese sources.

 There was a stone pillar, the Lhasa Zhol rdo-rings, in the ancient village of Zhol in front of the Potala in Lhasa, dating to c.
 764 CE during the reign of Trisong Detsen.
 The inscription contains an account of the brief capture of Chang'an, the Chinese capital, in 763 CE during the reign of Emperor Daizong of Tang.
 As of 1993 the pillar was surrounded by buildings and wire so it could not be approached closely.

 In 785, Wei Kao, a Chinese serving as an official in Shuh repulsed Tibetan invasions of the area.

 A stone monument dating to 823 and setting out the terms of peace and borders between Tibet and China arrived at in 821 can still be seen in front of the Jokhang temple in Barkhor Square in Lhasa.
 The monument, a treaty of friendship, is written in both Tibetan and Chinese.
 The inscribed pillar was erected by the Chinese in 1793 during a smallpox epidemic.
 It records the Sino-Tibetan treaty of 822 concluded by King Ralpacan and includes the following inscription: "Tibet and China shall abide by the frontiers of which they are now in occupation.
 All to the east is the country of Great China; and all to the west is, without question, the country of Great Tibet.
 Henceforth on neither side shall there be waging of war nor seizing of territory.
 If any person incurs suspicion he shall be arrested; his business shall be inquired into and he shall be escorted back."
 The inscription also carried advice on hygiene measures to prevent smallpox.

 The relations between the two countries appears to have been complex.
 On the one hand, the monument describes connections between China and Tibet as similar to those between uncle and nephew.
 The Tang dynasty of China and the Yarlung dynasty of Tibet were indeed related by marriage, yet the terms uncle and nephew are not used in relation to other groups with whom the Chinese had connections by marriage.
 On the other hand, the monument seems to describe the two countries as equals.
 The text has been published several times.

+Relations with the Song dynasty

+The Tibetan Empire and the Tang dynasty, both of which were military powers, fell in 842 and 907 respectively.
+After that, Tibet entered an era of disunity known as the Era of Fragmentation.
+The Sino-Tibetan relations during the Song dynasty (960–1279) were ones of relative peace and cultural creativity.